 .
 Thank you for your interest in antique watercraft.
 If you have visited previously, you will likely find changes, with lots of great, new, high resolution photos of permanent collection items as well as of pieces which are currently available for sale as I prepare to move.
 Please enjoy!

 I'm the 'Bushrat'.
-I love canoes and kayaks, especially smaller, older models - native-made as well as factory-issue 'salesman's samples'.
+I love canoes and kayaks, especially smaller, older models - native-made as well as early factory-issue 'salesman's samples'.
 I've been studying, searching for and collecting them for almost 25 years.
 The reasons I do this are more fully explained on my 'Canoe History' page.
 Let me tell you briefly about a few of the more interesting pieces.